Walking the Jurassic Coast

 The Geoneedle at Orcombe signals the start of the Jurassic Coast World Heritage site, on a walk through open field, woodland and pristine coastline.
 On a predominantly coastal route, there are some inland sections, particularly through Undercliffs National Nature Reserve, where the path can become quite uneven underfoot.

-From the cliffs you have an uninterrupted view over the horizon over the English channel, and there are some fantastic vantage points from the cliffs along this route, but steep descents and ascents can prove strenuous in places.
-We suggest you under-estimate your walking ability rather than over-estimate, to allow for variable weather conditions and the undulating nature of the coast path.
+From the cliffs you have an uninterrupted view over the horizon towards the English channel, and there are some fantastic vantage points from the cliffs along this route, but steep descents and ascents can prove strenuous in places.
+We suggest you underestimate your walking ability rather than overestimate, to allow for variable weather conditions and the undulating nature of the coast path.

 Our Jurassic Coast Itineraries

 SWCPJ1 ~ Lyme Regis to Langton Matravers ~ 8 / 7 classic